osmosis-labs/osmosis/docs/overview/terminology.md

 ## Consensus

 A system used by validators or miners to agree that each block of transactions in a blockchain is correct.
-The Osmosis blockchain uses the Tendermint consensus.
+The Osmosis blockchain uses Tendermint consensus engine.
 Validators earn rewards for participating in consensus.
 Visit the [Tendermint official documentation site](https://docs.tendermint.com/) for more information.

 ## Cosmos-SDK